eclipse-cyclonedds/cyclonedds/docs/GettingStarted/src/InstallCycloneDDS-CXX/uninstallation-for-native-installation.md

 ## Uninstallation for Native Installation

 At this stage, you can manually remove the install and build directory.
-Or in Linux and macOS, do:
+Alternatively, in Linux and macOS, in the install or build directory, use the following command:

 ```
 $ rm -rf *
 ```

-under the install or build directory.